2025-2027 Executive Committee

 Regenerative Biologics, Inc.

-Bill Cassarly is the Director of Operations with Regenerative Biologics.
-Having over 25 years of experience in the tissue bank landscape, Bill has managed all facets of tissue bank productions with strong project management and decision-making skills.
-Before joining RBI, he spent many years in Recovery Operations at RTI Donor Services and Southeast Tissue Alliance while supervising large teams and increasing donation rates.
-Bill has also collaborated with medical examiners in the development of new and improved best practices for donation.
+Bill Cassarly is the Director of Operations with Regenerative Biologics (RBI).
+With over 25 years of experience in the tissue bank landscape, Bill has managed all facets of tissue bank productions with strong project management and decision-making skills.
+Before joining RBI, he spent many years in Recovery Operations at RTI Donor Services and Southeast Tissue Alliance, supervising large teams and increasing donation rates.
+Bill has also collaborated with medical examiners on the development of new and improved best practices for donation.

 Donor Family Services Council